curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 tags: [aws, lambda, container]
 ---

-You're a Docker pro - or you work in an environment that already has a well defined pipeline for building out containers.
-Let's look at how to incorporate custom images into your AWS Lambda workflows.
+You're a Docker pro - or maybe you just work somewhere with strong opinions about how containers should be built.
+Either way, let's talk about bringing your own container images to AWS Lambda.
 <!--truncate-->

 📦 Code Along: This post references a complete working example on [GitHub](https://github.com/curiousdev-io/aws-lambda-container-images/tree/main).
 Clone it to follow along hands-on.
 There are Go and Python examples.